 Fort Myers Beach home prices are not only among the most expensive in Florida, but Fort Myers Beach real estate also consistently ranks among the most expensive in America.

 Fort Myers Beach is a decidedly white-collar town, with fully 92.64% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Fort Myers Beach is a town of service providers, managers, and professionals.
 There are especially a lot of people living in Fort Myers Beach who work in management occupations (18.43%), food service (17.13%), and office and administrative support (12.69%).

-A relatively large number of people in Fort Myers Beach telecommute to their jobs.
-Overall, about 16.02% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.02% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Fort Myers Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.